oshacker/acts/README.md

-Source Code Repository:
+Source Code Repository
 ---
   - [Repositories](https://github.com/oshacker/acts) are located at github.
 You can get them with any git client.

-Bugs & Issues:
+Bugs & Issues
 ---
   - Please report any bugs and issues to this: [Issues page](https://github.com/oshacker/acts/issues).
 We welcome any comments.

-Documents:
+Documents
 ---
   - Documents is located at [Wiki page](https://github.com/oshacker/acts/wiki)